vilP1l/locotrivia/README.md

 # LocoTrivia

 This is a javascript wrapper for [loco trivia](https://getloconow.com).
-This is still in development and new features will be added over time.
+This package is no longer maintained.
+Features may still work.

 ## Installation